 This $100.00 per semester fee ($50.00 per summer five week term) is required of all students for operating, maintaining, improving, and equipping the Student Center Complex.

-The University Advancement Fee ($1326.09) is a required fee charged to all Texas A&M University students.
+The University Advancement Fee ($1326.09 - $1360.89 for 12 hours) is a required fee charged to all Texas A&M University students.
 The Advancement fee funds services such as advising, the Career Center, Writing Center, technology and libraries as well as administrative services such as ID services, the campus bus system, billing and refunds, access for students to discounted software and many of the services provided through the Division of Student Affairs.